-where $\phi$ is the azimuthal angle, $\psi_n$ is the $n^{\rm th}$ harmonic event plane angle, $v_n = \langle \cos{[n(\phi-\psi_n)]}\rangle$ is the $n^{\rm th}$ order of harmonic flow coefficient~\cite{Voloshin:1994mz}.
-The second ($v_2$) and third ($v_3$) Fourier coefficients represent the amplitude of elliptic and triangular flow, respectively.
-The linearized hydrodynamic response shows that anisotropy flow $v_n$ is correlated to the geometry asymmetry of energy density profile in spatial space of initial state, namely the initial eccentricity $\varepsilon_n$,
+The $n^{\rm th}$ order of harmonic flow coefficient $v_n = \langle \cos{[n(\phi-\psi_n)]}\rangle$ characterizes the magnitude of azimuthal anisotropies of the particle spectrum in the transverse directions~\cite{Voloshin:1994mz}, while the phase $\psi_n$ is the $n^{\rm th}$ harmonic event plane angle.
+The second ($v_2$) and third ($v_3$) Fourier coefficients represent the amplitudes of elliptic and triangular flow, respectively.
+The linearized hydrodynamic response shows that anisotropy flow $v_n$ is likely correlated to the geometry asymmetry of energy density profile in spatial space of the initial state, namely the initial eccentricity $\varepsilon_n$,

 where $r$ and $\phi_r$ are the polar coordinates of participating nucleons~\cite{Alver:2010gr}.
 In hydrodynamics, harmonic flows are responding to eccentricities,

 where the constant $k$ is sensitive to the properties of the QGP, such as the transport coefficient $\eta/s$~\cite{Yan:2017ivm}.